May 27, 2016

 Get Email & Text Alerts what's this?

-Community Transit offers seven bus routes from Snohomish County to the University of Washington and U-District in Seattle.
-Free yourself from high gas prices and stressful commutes by exercising your ORCA-powered University of Washington U-PASS options - unlimited rides on any area transit agency, free parking and subsidized fares for vanpools, and many other benefits.
+Free yourself from stressful commutes and paying for gas and parking by exercising your ORCA-powered University of Washington U-PASS options - unlimited rides on any area transit agency, free parking and subsidized fares for vanpools, and many other benefits.

 |S. Everett||810, 860|